Nayte91/DoctrineBundle/UPGRADE-3.0.md

 - `doctrine.orm.entity_managers.some_em.report_fields_where_declared`
 - `doctrine.orm.enable_lazy_ghost_objects`

-Also, the 3 following options where no-ops when enabling native lazy objects and have been removed as well:
+Also, the 3 following options were no-ops when enabling native lazy objects and have been removed as well:

 - `doctrine.orm.auto_generate_proxy_classes`